mirafl0res/calculator/notes.md

 TODO:

-- [ ] Refactor keydown & click handlers so they use the same logic
+- [ ] Refactor keydown & click handlers to use the same logic
+- [ ]